roman-milk/roman-milk.github.io/the-stalking-horse.md

  Things were looking better for Bobby and me right up until the night I ran into Bev Allison.
 Bev had been a schoolmate and was one of the few who had tried to warn me away from Bobby way back when.
 Naturally I assumed she was another Billy Jean who wanted to get me away from Bobby so she could get her hooks in him so I ignored her.

  I had worked some overtime and didn't feel like going home and fixing myself dinner.
 Bobby was on a five day run to somewhere and not due back for another day so I stopped at Patty Ann's.
 The place was full and I didn't see an empty table or booth and I was about to turn and leave when I caught sight of Bev waving at me.
 She was in a booth by herself and I walked over and she invited me to join her.
-We made some small talk for a while and then she said: Report_Story #2
+We made some small talk for a while and then she said: